 Insider trading involves industry insiders using non-public information to make decisions about buying or selling a company’s stock.
 Corporate insiders–including executives, board members, accountants, and lawyers–can reap substantial gains from trading on inside information.
 They engage in this type of trading at retail investors’ expense.
-For example, the SEC recently charged a Goldman Sachs employee with using client information regarding account mergers and acquisitions to make trades in anticipation of major corporate moves.
+For example, the SEC recently charged a Goldman Sachs employee with using client information regarding account mergers and acquisitions to make trades in anticipation of these major corporate moves.

 3. Providing False or Misleading Information

 As an investor, you are entitled to access the information you need to make informed investment decisions.
 If a company releases false or misleading information about its finances or business prospects, or if a broker or advisor gives you false or misleading information about an investment product, these are both circumstances in which you may be able to pursue a claim for securities fraud.